cran/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
-#> [1] "Sure!
-Dates are so sweet that they can have up to 80% natural sugar content when dried, making them a natural candy enjoyed for thousands of years!"
+#> Sure!
+Did you know that date palms can live for over 100 years and produce
+#> fruit for up to 70 years?
+Some date palm trees have been known to still be
+#> fruitful even after a century!
 agent$invoke("And one more.")
-#> [1] "Here’s another fun fact: Date palms can live and produce fruit for over 100 years, making them some of the longest-living fruit trees in the world!"
+#> Here's another fun fact: Dates were one of the first cultivated fruits, with
+#> evidence of date farming dating back over 6,000 years in the Middle East!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()